will-ing/learning-journal/README.md

 ## Remind yourself
 1. Without resistance you can't grow
 1. When it doubt reach out
-1. There are no failures on lesson
+1. There are no failures only lesson

 profile
 https://github.com/will-ing